 If you’re selling from outside the US or if you’re an American seller who gets foreign customers, Etsy charges an additional 2.5 percent of your sale price as Currency Conversion Fees.

 You can also opt to sell in retail or wholesale.
-If you’re selling as a wholesaler of quilts, for example, you can fix a slightly lower price since the raw material would have cost lesser.
+If you’re selling as a wholesaler of quilts, for example, you can fix a slightly lower price since the raw material would have cost less.

 5. Superb Name for Your Marketplace